kainisoft/augment-chat/docs/logging/LOGGING_IMPLEMENTATION_PLAN.md

 - [x] Implement request ID generation for request tracking
 - [x] Add sensitive data redaction

-### Step 3.3: Implement Logging Middleware and Interceptors
+### Step 3.3: Implement Logging Middleware and Interceptors (POSTPONED)
-- [x] Update HTTP logging middleware to include request IDs
+- [ ] Update HTTP logging middleware to include request IDs
-- [x] Enhance logging interceptor with performance metrics
+- [ ] Enhance logging interceptor with performance metrics
-- [x] Improve error logging with stack traces and context
+- [ ] Improve error logging with stack traces and context
-- [x] Test middleware and interceptors in sample service
+- [ ] Test middleware and interceptors in sample service

+**Note**: This step has been postponed to focus on other aspects of the project.
+The middleware and interceptors have been temporarily disabled in the LoggingModule.
+We will revisit this implementation later.

 ### Step 3.4: Implement Type-Safe Logging
 - [x] Create specialized metadata interfaces for different log types (HTTP, Auth, User, etc.)